unframed/SQLAbstract.php/README.md

 UPDATE `prefix_task` SET `task_modified_at` = ?
 WHERE `task_name` = ?
 ~~~

+Beware, updates have no limits.

 ### Delete

-Deleting rows at once follows the same pattern, using the same options as `select`, `update` and `count`.
+Deleting rows at once follows the same pattern, using the same options as `update` and `count`.

 ~~~php
 <?php